 When read (or 'tapped'), an RFID scanner will transmit an encoded radio signal which identifies a tag.
 In less than a millisecond, RFID tags receive the transmission and respond with a unique identification number.
 The RFID reader captures the transmitted data and processes it.
 Depending on the application, the reader may grant access, process payments, update records, or trigger specific actions based on the received information.

-The most simple every-day comparison to RFID is a barcode on a can of soda.
+The simplest everyday comparison to RFID is a barcode on a can of soda.

 No. Not even close.

-While the principle of retrieving data via scanning is the same, the similarities between RFID and bar codes end there.
+While the principle of retrieving data via scanning is the same, the similarities between an RFID bracelet and a barcode end there.

 RFID vs Barcode Wristbands Comparison Table